Limb-Girdle Muscular Dystrophy Type 2A

 Padova, IT

-Marina Fanin practices in Padova, Italy.
+Marina Fanin practices practicing medicine in Padova, Italy.
 Ms. Fanin is rated as an Elite expert by MediFind in the treatment of Limb-Girdle Muscular Dystrophy Type 2A.
-Her top areas of expertise are Limb-Girdle Muscular Dystrophy, Limb-Girdle Muscular Dystrophy Type 2A, Danon Disease, and Pompe Disease.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Limb-Girdle Muscular Dystrophy, Limb-Girdle Muscular Dystrophy Type 2A, Pompe Disease, and Danon Disease.

 Distinguished in Limb-Girdle Muscular Dystrophy Type 2A